ElkonLab/scAPA/README.md

 ### Estimated Run Time

-Running the script on the example time with 30 cores, took ttt.
-Bellow are estimated time (30 cores) for each stage of the analysis:
+Running the script on the example time with 30 cores, took approximately 11 hours.
+Bellow are estimated times (30 cores) for each stage of the analysis:

 -   **Stage 1a** PCR duplicates removal - approximately 2 hours and 30 minutes.